 While landlord insurance won’t usually cover unpaid rent, you can seek rent guarantee insurance as an alternative.
 This insurance can cover rent for up to six months in one year and can help you fund the eviction process by covering your lost rent in the meantime.

-So, what are some other reasons you would evict your tenant?
+So, what are some other reasons you would evict your resident?
 Let’s look at those before we begin to address how to handle them.

-While a distant second place, destroying your property is solidly in second place for the most common reason to evict a tenant.
-Sometimes, it even happens in conjunction with your tenant not paying rent.
+While a distant second place, destroying your property is solidly in second place for the most common reason to evict a resident.
+Sometimes, it even happens in conjunction with your resident not paying rent.

-This particular type of tenant comes in and, within a month, has already wreaked havoc on your home.
-After you have spent so much money on the house getting it ready, to walk in and see what these tenants have done to your home is sickening and (unless you are a saint) makes you want to physically hurt them – which we don’t condone.
+This particular type of resident comes in and, within a month, has already wreaked havoc on your home.
+After you have spent so much money on the house getting it ready, to walk in and see what these residents have done to your home is sickening and (unless you are a saint) makes you want to physically hurt them – which we don’t condone.

 Tenants selling or using drugs are also a reason to evict.
-One of the incredible facts about some local legislation surrounding the tenant-landlord relationship is that this “breach” of the lease is not always curable.
-Meaning, unlike not paying rent or tearing up your house, these tenants can’t “fix” the problem and stay in the place.
+One of the incredible facts about some local legislation surrounding the resident-landlord relationship is that this “breach” of the lease is not always curable.
+Meaning, unlike not paying rent or tearing up your house, these residents can’t “fix” the problem and stay in the place.
 You are immediately allowed to evict them.
 Period.

-We think it’s worth noting that if you, the landlord, aren’t taking care of the house, prospective tenants perceive that you won’t take care of it when they’re living there either.
+We think it’s worth noting that if you, the landlord, aren’t taking care of the house, prospective residents perceive that you won’t take care of it when they’re living there either.